Planet of the Apes (TV series): Production

 Discussions for a Planet of the Apes television series were made by producer Arthur P. Jacobs as early as 1971.
 Because of the success of the movies, the idea of a television series was delayed until after the completion of Battle for the Planet of the Apes during the first half of 1973.
 However, soon after the premiere of Battle, Jacobs died, and his production company APJAC Productions sold all Planet of the Apes rights and privileges to 20th Century Fox.
 Subsequently, television rights for the first three Planet of the Apes movies were sold to CBS and broadcast successfully during September 1973.
-Based largely on high viewership of "movie-of-the-week" television broadcasts of the first few movies, CBS began to disfavor other contenders for a new science-fiction series, including Gene Roddenberry's Genesis II (1973) and favor proposals for a Planet of the Apes television series.
+Based largely on high viewership of "movie-of-the-week" television broadcasts of the first few movies, CBS began to disfavor other contenders for a new science-fiction series, including Gene Roddenberry's Genesis II (1973) and favored proposals for a Planet of the Apes television series.
 Fox and CBS then continued Jacob's plans of a series the next year.

 CBS ordered 14 episodes of Planet of the Apes to be produced.
 The series was filmed for the most part on location at what is now Malibu Creek State Park, with a budget of about $250,000 for each episode.
 Originally scheduled to be broadcast during CBS's Tuesday night family hour, the first regular episode of the series was broadcast on Friday, September 13, 1974 from 8:00-9:00 PM.
-The remainder of the series was broadcast during this same time slot until December 27, 1974, when its 14th and final broadcast was shown as a result of a premature cancellation of the series due to poor ratings.
+The remainder of the series was broadcast during this same time slot until December 27, 1974, when its 14th and final broadcast was not shown as a result of a premature cancellation of the series due to poor ratings.